billkarsh/SpikeGLX/Markdown/UserManual.md

 #### For Imec Stream

+The `imro` table determines individually for each AP channel if a 300 Hz high pass filter is applied in hardware.
+The result is the `native` AP signal.
+In addition, LF band signals are always acquired from the hardware.
+The filter selector applies software operations to these `native` signals.
+Software filtering only affects graphing.

+* `AP Native`: No software filter is applied.

+* `300 - INF`: A software high pass filter is applied to all AP channels.

-* `AP=AP+LF`: Replaces the AP channel with the sum of the AP and its corresponding LF channel data.
-This only affects graphing.
+* `AP = AP+LF`: All AP channels are graphed as the simple sum of the AP and corresponding LF band signal.

 #### For Nidq Stream